 Put simply, the DCF model works when companies have free cash flow (FCF) and when FCF can be reasonably estimated.
 FCF measures how much cash is available to companies after repaying creditors or paying dividends and interest to investors.

 Therefore, early-stage companies are likely not a good candidate for a DCF as they may have high growth but limited amounts of FCF in their current state.
 It's also difficult to accurately value companies that are cyclical due to the nature of their business.
 On the other hand, large blue-chip companies that are more established are typically perfect for a DCF analysis.

-Now, as a general rule, if any one of the four criteria below are met, the company is a viable candidate from a valuation perspective because it has free cash flow (FCF): (source)
+Now, as a general rule, if any one of the four criteria below are met, the company is a viable candidate from a valuation perspective because it has free cash flow (FCF):

-You can see Intel's stock price performance overtime in the chart below:
+You can see Intel's stock price performance over time in the chart below:

 Now, follow the steps laid out in this article to see how I found the intrinsic value of Intel.
-But before I begin, make sure you know how to read and access the 10-K's for the company you're analyzing.
+Before I begin, make sure you know how to read and access the 10-K's for the company you're analyzing.
 You can also use a financial data website like QuickFS to reduce the amount of time spent looking through financial statements and 10-K's.

 There are two types of FCF calculations:

 - Free cash flow to the firm (FCFF): Cash flow that is available to the firm, including bond investors, if the company hypothetically has no debt.
 Also referred to as "unlevered free cash flow."